 In 1965, American Cable Systems purchased Storecast Corporation of America, a product placement supermarket specialist marketing firm.

-On March 5, 1969, American Cable Systems was re-incorporated in Pennsylvania under the new name Comcast Corporation.
+On March 5, 1969, the company was re-incorporated in Pennsylvania under the new name Comcast Corporation.

-In 1977, HBO was first launched on a Comcast system in western Pennsylvania, achieving a 15% sign-up rate after a five-night free preview.
+In 1977, HBO was first launched on a Comcast system with 20,000 customers in western Pennsylvania with a five-night free preview getting a 15% sign up rate.

-In 1986, Comcast bought 26% of Group W Cable and made a founding investment of $380 million in QVC.
+In 1986, Comcast bought 26% of Group W Cable, doubling its subscribers to 1 million.
+That year, Comcast also made a founding investment of $380 million in QVC.

-In 1988, Comcast acquired a 50% share of SCI Holdings and acquired American Cellular Network Corporation for $230 million, marking its entry into the mobile phone industry.
+In 1988, Comcast bought a 50% share of SCI Holdings and acquired American Cellular Network Corporation for $230 million, marking its entry into mobile phone operation.

-In February 1990, Brian L. Roberts succeeded his father, Ralph Roberts, as president of Comcast, with Ralph Roberts establishing The Comcast Fund.
+In February 1990, Brian L. Roberts succeeded his father, Ralph Roberts, as president of Comcast.
+Ralph Roberts established The Comcast Fund.

-By 1994, Comcast became the third-largest cable operator in the United States with around 3.5 million subscribers following its purchase of Maclean-Hunter's American division for $1.27 billion, and owned 50% stock in Garden State Cable.
+In 1994, Comcast became the third-largest cable operator in the United States, with around 3.5 million subscribers, following its purchase of Maclean-Hunter's American division for $1.27 billion.
+Also, Comcast owned 50% stock in the cable communications company Garden State Cable.

-In 1996, Comcast acquired Spectacor, a professional sports company, bolstering its news and sports divisions, including NBC Sports and Telemundo Deportes.
+In 1996, Comcast acquired professional sports company Spectacor, bolstering its news and sports divisions, including NBC Sports and Telemundo Deportes.

 In 1996, Comcast bought a controlling stake in Spectacor from the company's founder, Ed Snider.

-In 1996, Comcast offered internet connection for the first time with the launch of the @Home Network and formed Comcast Spectacor, which became owner of the Philadelphia Flyers.
+In 1996, Comcast offered internet connection for the first time through its part in the launch of the @Home Network.
+Also in 1996, Comcast formed Comcast Spectacor, which became the owner of the Philadelphia Flyers.

 By December 31, 1997, Comcast's digital television service was available in the Philadelphia, Detroit, Baltimore, Orange County, California, Sarasota and Union, New Jersey areas.